termehtaheri/termehtaheri.github.io/about.md

 ### 🗞️ News

 - **Sep 2025** – Selected for an oral spotlight presentation of *SAR-LM* at the [LLM4MA Workshop, ISMIR 2025](https://m-a-p.ai/LLM4Music/) in Daejeon, Korea
-- **Sep 2025** – Graduated with an MSc in Artificial Intelligence from Queen Mary University of London
+- **Sep 2025** – Graduated with Distinction in MSc Artificial Intelligence from Queen Mary University of London
 - **Jul 2025** – Started working as an AI Engineer at the London College of Business Studies
 - **Sep 2024** – Began MSc in Artificial Intelligence at Queen Mary University of London
 - **Jul 2024** – Awarded the [Chevening Scholarship](https://www.chevening.org/)